Who is this article for?

 The Code42 app requires certain ports in order to function.
 The Code42 app may not need to use these ports all the time, but it still needs to prepare them for use (open the socket).
 Some firewall software may require you to enter specific ports when adding an exception.
-By default, the Code42 app reserves ports 4242, 4243, and 4244, but a different port may be assigned if these ports are already in use.
-See our steps for identifying the ports used by the Code42 app on your device.
+By default, the Code42 app reserves ports 4244 and 4287, but a different port may be assigned if these ports are already in use.

 Upgrading the Code42 app to a new version may cause antivirus or security software to see that version as a new application and block its activity.
 If this occurs, re-add the Code42 app as an approved application in your antivirus or security software.

 If you are using an antivirus or security application not included in the list above, you can determine if it conflicts with the Code42 app by temporarily disabling or removing the application.
 Once you diagnose the application causing the conflict, consult the manufacturer's documentation on how to add an exception.